 For the grandest selection of them all, belly up to the bar at Loyal Legion where a menu of 99 taps dedicated to Oregon breweries awaits your perusal.
 Order a flight of samples from across the state or stick to Portland-born brews—with a full cocktail bar and food menu this elegant pub will satisfy any non-beer-drinkers in your group, buying you more time for another pint.

+EVENT POSTPONED.
+Please visit the event website for current information.
 The annual Bridge to Brews foot race is back with a new route in 2020, taking participants over the Broadway, Steel, Morrison and Hawthorne Bridge.
-Head to Waterfront Park after the race for the “brews” section of the event which features a classic Portland beer festival where you can sample local beer, cider and distilleries….
+Head to Waterfront Park after the race for the “brews” section of the event which features a classic Portland beer…

 Portland Beer Week spotlights Portland’s breweries, high-quality brews and vibrant beer culture.